 In these health-conscious times, it’s easy to forget that smoking cigarettes used to be one of America’s favorite pastimes.
-Back in the 1950s, around 45 percent of Americans were smokers — today, that number is just 16 percent.
+Back in the 1950s, around 45 percent of Americans were smokers — today, that number is just 16 percent according to a gallup poll.
 There are lots of reasons for this sharp decline, but a new one is capturing a lot of attention recently: CBD.

 For today’s smokers, the temptation to quit has never been greater.
 And many, it seems, are turning to CBD oil for a helping hand.
 Although studies are yet to show conclusively that CBD oil will help you kick the habit, there’s certainly enough data to make a compelling case for CBD as a stop-smoking aid.